 - Mild, occasional symptoms such as itching, sneezing and watery eyes may settle with non-drowsy antihistamines used when needed.
 Antihistamines provide temporary relief from mild symptoms only. - Daily or moderate/severe symptoms require preventative treatment, using an INCS.
-These sprays must be used daily, and used in the right way, so the medication reaches the right places in the nose. - Combination nasal spray medicines contain both an INCS (preventer) and an antihistamine spray (reliever).
-These can be more effective and convenient than using an INCS and antihistamine separately. - Saline (salt water) nasal sprays or nasal/sinus rinses can also be effective in relieving symptoms, as they wash some of the pollen breathed in, out of the nose and the sinuses. - Decongestant sprays and tablets reduce congestion by unblocking and drying the lining inside the nose, but should not be used for more than a few days at a time as they can cause long term problems in the nose.
-Decongestant tablets should be used with care as they can keep you awake at night and cause tremors, anxiety or increase your blood pressure.
-Decongestant tablets should not be taken by people with high blood pressure.
+These sprays must be used daily, and used in the right way, so the medication reaches the right places in the nose and sinuses. - Combination nasal spray medicines contain both an INCS (preventer) and an antihistamine spray (reliever).
+These can be more effective and convenient that using an INCS and antihistamine separately. - Saline (salt water) nasal sprays or nasal/sinus rinses can also be effective in relieving symptoms, as they wash some of the pollen breathed in, out of the nose and the sinuses. - Decongestant sprays reduce congestion by unblocking and drying the lining inside the nose.
+DO NOT use for more than a few days at a time as they can cause long term problems in the nose.